Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2011.

 Lentigo maligna is more common in males than females.
 The majority of patients with lentigo maligna are older than 40 years, and the peak age of diagnosis is be between 60 and 80 years.

 Lentigo maligna presents as a slowly growing or changing patch of discoloured skin.
 At first, it often resembles common freckles or brown marks (lentigines).
-It becomes more distinctive in time, often growing to several centimetres over several years or even decades.
+It becomes more distinctive and atypical in time, often growing to several centimetres over several years or even decades.
 Like other flat forms of melanoma, it can be recognised by the ABCDE rule: Asymmetry, Border irregularity, Colour variation, large Diameter and Evolving.

 The characteristics of lentigo maligna include: